MindviewLLC/MindviewLLC-hugo/content/mindview/index.md

 weight: 10
 ---

-MindView is a small company supporting Bruce Eckel's writing, events, and consulting activities.
+MindView is an artisanal farm-to-table software company supporting Bruce Eckel's writing, events, and consulting activities.

 See the menu for various categories.